Courseiva

 Multi-Selectmedium

 You need to design a disaster recovery solution for an Azure SQL Database that uses the General Purpose service tier.
 The solution must have an RTO of 1 hour and an RPO of 15 minutes.
-Which THREE options can achieve these requirements?
+Which TWO options can achieve these requirements?

 A.Point-in-time restore (PITR) using geo-redundant backup storage.